 TBIs have a wide range of causes, and this is by no means an exhaustive list.

-There are many signs and symptoms that could point to a potential TBI.
-If you or a family member has been in an accident recently and starts to exhibit symptoms that could indicate TBI , you should seek medical help immediately.
+Some many signs and symptoms could point to a potential TBI.
+If you or a family member has been in an accident recently and exhibits symptoms that could indicate TBI, you should seek medical help immediately.
 Symptoms to watch for include blurred vision, dizziness, disorientation, loss of balance, headache, memory loss, nausea, and slurred speech.

 What Types of Damages Can Be Recovered by Filing a TBI Claim?